aws-samples/amazon-personalize-samples/diagnose/README.md

 The other curves show the prediction losses with rolling histories up to lag-X.
 The optimal configuration should be set as the hard threshold of historical data or the half-life of recency-weighting (TODO).

+For customers with large amount of TV loss, please also consider the [COLD-START recipe](../personalize_temporal_holdout/personalize_coldstart_demo.ipynb)

 session time delta describe
 ---